Train to Teach: Self-Compassion for Children and Caregivers Program

 Step 3: Consultation Sessions

-After completing the asynchronous and live-online sessions of the SCCC TT, your next step on the teacher training pathway is to teach the SCCC class to parent-child pairs (or groups of children only if you only intend to be a Self-Compassion for Children teacher) and enroll in and complete six consultation sessions.
-To become a fully trained SCCC teacher, teachers-in-training must enroll in a series of six consultation sessions while teaching the SCCC program.
+After completing the asynchronous and live-online sessions of the SCCC TT, your next step on the teacher training pathway is to teach the SCCC class to parent-child pairs (or groups of children only if you only intend to be a Self-Compassion for Children teacher) and enroll in and complete three consultation sessions.
+To become a fully trained SCCC teacher, teachers-in-training must enroll in a series of three consultation sessions while teaching the SCCC program.
 During each of your consultation sessions, you will discuss your experience teaching (or preparing to teach) the SCCC program as well as any questions that you have.
-Consultation sessions may be private or small group (up to six participants).
+Consultation sessions may be private or small group.

 To be eligible to apply for Trained Teacher status after completing your consultation sessions, the following is required: